simonr-1/localstack-kinesis-example/README.md

 4. Run `terraform apply -auto-approve` this will create the relevant aws resources
 5. Once all the resources have been created run the producer.py script

-You should see that 2 lambda's are invoked simultaneously by comparing the last timestamp of the first invocation to the first timestamp of the second invocation.
+You should see that 2 lambda's are invoked and by comparing the last timestamp of the first invocation to the first timestamp of the second invocation the second lambda is invoked before the first lambda finishes.